How we handle your data and your rights – information according to Articles 13, 14 and 21 of the General Data Protection Regulation (GDPR)

 When using the app

 There is no way to participate anonymously in the content of the app.
 The name is visible in all activities.
-Every user who posts content to the app (e.g. chat messages, comments or likes) is saved as the associated author of the content (name, first name, time, profile picture if applicable) and is visible to all users.
-This information will be kept for the lifetime of the app, except the respective content or the user account will be deleted by the user himself or by the app administrator.
+Every User who posts content to the app (e.g. chat messages, comments or likes) is saved as the associated author of the content (name, first name, time, profile picture if applicable) and is visible to all other Users.
+This information will be kept for the lifetime of the app, except the respective content or the user account will be deleted by the User himself or by the app administrator.

 If a post is only read, this is only registered anonymously by the app and cannot be evaluated via the app on a personal basis.

-Posts, e.g. comments made by the user himself and which are not anonymous, can only be evaluated for statistical purposes (e.g. number of comments/ likes on an article, number of active users, last activity and newest comments of the user, most popular articles).
-The number of logins and the duration of use are stored by the app, but not evaluated.
+Posts, e.g. comments made by the User himself and which are not anonymous, can only be evaluated for statistical purposes (e.g. number of comments/ likes on an article, number of active Users, last activity and newest comments of the User, most popular articles).
+The number of logins are stored by the app for maintenance purposes and security measures.
 The technical possibilities of the app to anonymously evaluate the usage behavior serve the purpose to improve the offered content of the app.

 The app provides limited access to the contents of the Scheidt & Bachmann intranet, such as the S&B telephone directory.

 As an external tool we have integrated Google Maps.
 For more information please refer to Part II.4.

 To be able to use the app on your device to its full extent, the app must be able to access various functions and data of the device.
 This requires that certain permissions are granted.